-Each Eagle Scout candidate must demonstrate that he lives by the Scout Oath and Scout Law in his daily life.
-He does this by securing a letter of character reference from persons who know him well.
-This candidate respectfully asks that you write a letter of recommendation on his behalf.
-Here are some suggested areas of evaluation:
+Each Eagle Scout candidate must demonstrate that he/she lives by the Scout Oath and Scout Law in their daily life.
+They do this by securing a letter of character reference from persons who know them well.
+This candidate respectfully asks that you write a letter of recommendation on their behalf.
+Here are suggested areas of evaluation:

-- 1) Living and practicing the values of the Scout Oath and Scout Law at home, school, job, religious organization, or wherever he is. - 2) Attitude towards duty and responsibility to God - 3) Reliability in meeting commitments he makes 4) General scholastic ability and record - 5) Effectiveness of leadership in his activities

-- 6) Respect for other's rights, property and convictions. - 7) Effectiveness in working with others. - 8) Attitude towards duly constituted authority - 9) Ability to handle an emergency situation. - 10) Community involvement outside of Scouting. - 11) Exemplary personal achievements, honors, awards.
+- 1) Living and practicing the values of the Scout Oath and Scout Law at home, school, job, religious organization, or wherever the scout is. - 2) Attitude towards duty and responsibility to God - 3) Reliability in meeting commitments he/she makes - 4) General scholastic ability and record - 5) Effectiveness of leadership in his/her activities - 6) Respect for other's rights, property and convictions. - 7) Effectiveness in working with others. - 8) Attitude towards duly constituted authority - 9) Ability to handle an emergency situation. - 10) Community involvement outside of Scouting. - 11) Exemplary personal achievements, honors, awards.